 This is all possible and I am about to tell you exactly how.

-It’s true- a lot of retailers and ecommerce businesses will already be leveraging data up to a point.
+It’s true- a lot of online ticketing businesses will already be leveraging data up to a point.
 However, the huge majority of processes merely skim the surface.
 I like to use the analogy of an iceberg, what you get with tools like Social Listening Software (identifying sentiment & topics surrounding mentions of your brand) or Crowd-Sourced Intelligence (looking at group behaviour to make assumptions about individual consumers) just reaches the very tip of the data available.
 While utilising these might get you somewhere, you miss out on huge potential.

 Here’s how to win big with big data